isdanryan/ToDoApp/README.md

 # ToDoApp
-A simple To Do List built using Python, Flask, HTML and CSS/Bootstrap.
+A simple To-Do List built using Python, Flask, HTML, and CSS/Bootstrap.

 ![Logo](/screenshots/MockupMultiple-ToDo.jpeg)

 ## **Site Overview**
-A simple To Do List, web application to track a dynamically changing list of jobs and/or tasks.
+A simple To-Do List, a web application to track a dynamically changing list of jobs and/or tasks.

 # Table of contents
 1. [**Site Overview**](#site-overview)